 Map Data: Google, © 2021 CNES / Airbus, Maxar Technologies.

 There are five popular viewpoints along the chink where you can take in the entirety of Boszhira and glimpse other mountains, such as Shoky Tau.
-Be sure to keep an eye out for ancient hunting traps called ‘desert kites’.
-There are hundreds of them dotted along the cliff edge, some of which are up to 2,000 years old, and were used for hunting saiga, Jairan antelope, and other ungulates.
+Keep an eye out for ancient hunting traps called ‘desert kites’.
+Hundreds dot the cliff edge, some of which are up to 2,000 years old, and were used for hunting saiga, goitered gazelle, and other ungulates.

 Coordinates: